seantehds/tp/docs/UserGuide.md

 Next, you need to define the `SORT_TYPE`! `SORT_TYPE` is used to refer to the field in which you wish to sort your task list by!

-The recognised `SORT_TYPE` parameters are as follow:
+The recognised `SORT_TYPE` parameters are as follows:

 | Parameter                                                | Description                            |
 |----------------------------------------------------------|----------------------------------------|